keesiemeijer/php-basics-tutorial/arrays.md

 * Square brackets (after an array variable) are used to add or access array values
 * Use an existing array key inside square brackets to update array values
 * Use a unique array key inside square brackets to add a new value to an array.
-* Most programming languages start counting from 0
-* Integers are whole numbers (without any decimal part)

 ---